 The rate of adoption of smart thermostats and radiator controls within smart buildings is rising, whether these are domestic, commercial or industrial.
 It is now possible to control HVAC settings using an APP (software application) on an Apple or Android based phone and to receive alerts when temperature settings are exceeded, or systems switch on/off.

 This is a direct result of the Internet of Things age and this level of connectivity will increase for other devices within a building including access and security and power management.
-Without this type of innovation, traditional controls remain a hinderance with increased costs and less opportunities to raise energy efficiency by maintaining a zoned-approach to heating and cooling.
+Without this type of innovation, traditional controls remain a hindrance with increased costs and less opportunities to raise energy efficiency by maintaining a zoned-approach to heating and cooling.

 Lower Maintenance Costs and Extended Maintenance Intervals